 Kameshima Zentarou Umakai, Silver Buccle Principal Herald, reports that at Their Court at Agincourt Their Majesties Titus and Anna Leigh of the Kingdom of AEthelmearc placed two of Their subjects on vigil to contemplate elevation to the Order of the Pelican.

-Caelin on Andrede reports that he has created several albums of photos from Gulf War XXII.
-The photos are available to view on Flickr.
+Master Caelin on Andrede reports that he has created an album of photos from the Barony of Elfsea's Library Demo which took place recently in the Kingdom of Ansteorra.
+The photos are available on Flickr.

 The Gazette asked Count Jehan de la Marche, eighth King of the East, for memories of some of his early SCA experiences.

 Mistress Ysabeau Tiercelin is happy to announce the debut of the Æthelmearc Gazette, a new unofficial blog site for the Kingdom of Æthelmearc.